-Species: Gymnura micrura, Brazilian butterfly ray, Smooth butterfly ray
+Species: Gymnura micrura, Brazilian Butterfly Ray

 Gymnura micrura (Bloch & Schneider, 1801)